Spanish PM faces defeat in no-confidence motion - Journal du Cameroun

 – ‘Moral authority’ –

-Bar any last minute u-turn, Rajoy will become the first Spanish premier to lose a no-confidence vote.
+Bar any change, Rajoy will become the first Spanish premier to lose a no-confidence vote.

 There have been three other such votes since Spain returned to democracy following the death of long-time dictator Francisco Franco in 1975, including one against Rajoy last year.